This blog post will take you through the automated tools for filtering and rebasing.

 Displayr also offers you an automated solution for splitting your sample for predictive modeling such as regression.

-The first option via Insert > Filter > Train-Test Split randomly creates a training and a testing filter.
+The first option via Insert > Filter > Filters for Train-Test Split randomly creates a training and a testing filter.
 This defaults to a 70% / 30% split but you can change this in the prompt.

-The second option via Insert > Filter > Train-Validation-Test Split randomly creates a training, validation, and testing filter.
+The second option via Insert > Filter > Filters for Train-Validation-Test Split randomly creates a training, validation, and testing filter.
 This defaults to a 50% / 25% / 25% split but you can likewise change this in the prompt.

 Another use for this function is for effectively removing additional records from your data set if you have gone over your survey targets.
-In this case, you could use the Train-Test Split option and set the training sample accordingly.
+In this case, you could use the Filters for Train-Test Split option and set the training sample accordingly.

 If you wanted to remove 5% then you could use either 95 or 5 for the prompt and choose the appropriate filter: